Here’s a few tips for using a Git pre-commit hook.

 It’s best to have a script (say

-standard arguments to your test runner so your pre-commit script doesn’t
+arguments to your test runner so your pre-commit script doesn’t fall out of

 # pre-commit.sh git stash -q --keep-index ./run_tests.sh RESULT=$? git stash pop -q [ $RESULT -ne 0 ] && exit 1 exit 0